absara1am/Flipkart-Sentiment-Analysis/README.md

 The dataset used in this project is available in the following GitHub repository: https://github.com/amankharwal/Website-data/blob/master/flipkart_reviews.csv

 Project Files
-flipkart_reviews_sentiment_analysis.ipynb: This file contains the code for sentiment analysis of Flipkart reviews.
+Flipkart Reviews Sentiment Analysis using Python.ipynb: This file contains the code for sentiment analysis of Flipkart reviews.

 Installation
 To run the code in this project, you must have the following libraries installed: